 Problems with sleep

-It can often start as little more than an acute period of sleeplessness brought on by some stressful life circumstances.
+It can often start as little more than a short period of sleeplessness brought on by some stressful life event.
 However, before long we may naturally start to become anxious about not sleeping and will probably change our routine to try to better manage the situation.
-One common example of this is people going to bed unusually early to try and 'catch up' on their sleep, only to find themselves lying awake for hours and feeling even more fed-up.
+A common example of this is people going to bed unusually early to try and 'catch up' on their sleep, only to find themselves lying awake for hours and feeling even more fed-up.

 The painful irony is that these adaptations to our behaviour can sometimes mean that our sleeplessness doesn't resolve itself, leaving us exhausted, depleted and stuck.
 To top it off, people who struggle with their sleep also often report that they can be plagued with lots of negative thoughts about the effects that poor sleep.
 Thoughts like, “I’m just not going to be able to cope tomorrow” or “I’m so tired I can’t even think straight” are common examples.
 These kinds of thoughts not only affect our mood but also put us on a near-constant state of being “on edge” that makes it even more difficult to relax and sleep.

 What do I do?

 The good news is that there's help at hand!
 At Sleep Well Oxford, we use Cognitive-Behavioural Therapy for Insomnia (CBT-I), an evidence-based approach designed specifically for treating sleep problems and that is recommended as the first-line treatment in international clinical guidelines.
 CBT-I is a brief therapist-delivered course of treatment that can be done online and is based on solid scientific research.
 It aims to address unhelpful thoughts and beliefs about sleep, the challenging emotional fallout of poor sleep and the behaviours that might be keeping the situation stuck.